damatechguy27/pygames/README.md

 What's being added next?
-- adding a wave system so that as the player continues to survive in the game it becomes more diffcult to dodge the meteors
+- adding a wave system so that as the player continues to survive in the game it becomes more diffcult to dodge the meteors (Completed)

 - Right now there is nothing stopping the player from leaving the game screen and going outside of the windows boarders or going over the HUD interface where the Lives and score is.
 So going to implement a border so that player cannot leave the screen of be over the HUD.
+(Completed)

 - Adding more meteors adding more difficulty to the game by adding different types of meteors bigger and smaller sizes to where the bigger the meteor the more bullets it takes to destroy.
+(Completed)

+- Adding Win and Lose Conditions

+- having player respawn after dying instead of game exiting

 - Optional - this is only if I feel like its needed a power upgrade system where there will be 3 levels of upgrades for the bullets or 2 types of bullets and both has 3 levels